 In the meantime, you may decide to dispose of a property because…

 Sometimes an investor will receive an offer for their property that is simply too good to ignore.

-Typically, this comes before the end of the planned holding period, but the price allows for the delivery of an excellent return for their shareholders.
+Typically, this comes before the end of the planned holding period, but sometimes a price is offered that allows for the delivery of an excellent return for shareholders.

 If this is the case, you may consider disposing of the property before you originally planned to.